 Previous investigations of the browser have resulted in revealing that websites visited in private mode are also stored in the browser’s WebCache file.

 The WebCache file is located under the user directory, precisely here:

-Please replace user_name with the name of the user account that you are using on the Windows 10 computer.
+You need to replace user_name with the name of the user account that you want to investigate on the Windows 10 computer.

 It is interesting to note that Edge seems to share the browsing history cache file with Internet Explorer, and also with versions of those browsers on other devices if the same Microsoft Account is being used to sign in to the machines.

 Obviously, Edge should not leave any data traces behind after the user exits private mode., and that is something that Microsoft needs to address.